 11) Cheer on ‘The Beetles’

-The local football team, Chiang Rai United, are currently enjoying some success in the Thai Premier League and were winners of the Thai FA Cup in 2017.
+The local football team, Chiang Rai United, were winners of the Thai FA Cup in 2017 and in 2019 they became champions of League 1, the top level of the Thai football league system.
 The team, who have the splendid nickname ‘The Beetles’, play their home matches at the Singha Stadium opposite Chiang Rai airport.
 Watching football in Thailand tends to be a sanuk experience and even if you’re not normally a sports fan, this can be a great way to spend an evening.
 Check dates of fixtures on the Chiang Rai United website.

 12) Sample a taste of China at Doi Mae Salong (Santikhiri)